Individual Health Insurance in Canada: Coverage, Costs & How It Works

 When is individual health insurance not worth it?

-Private health insurance can be a smart safety net, but it may not be necessary if you already have sufficient coverage or don’t spend enough on health care to justify the cost of an individual plan.
+Private health insurance can be a smart safety net, but it may not be necessary if you already have comprehensive coverage or don’t spend enough on health care to justify the cost of an individual plan.
 For some Canadians, the coverage they already get through work or their provincial plan is enough, and adding another policy means paying for benefits they may never use.

 Knowing when insurance isn’t worth it can save you from spending on premiums that don’t actually improve your healthcare access.